 - What are the underlying personal characteristics of (potential) entrepreneurs willing to address societal problems?

-There are many very innovative technologies that have the potential to solve complex and important problems in this world.
-Unfortunately, several of these technologies are never implemented or are connected to the wrong problems.
-In this domain, we focus on the strategic decision-making of technology entrepreneurs.
+There are many very innovative technologies and cutting-edge research outcomes that have the potential to solve complex and important problems in this world.
+Unfortunately, several of these technologies and research results are never implemented, are not valorized, or are trying to solve a problem they are not developed for. connected to the wrong problems.
+In this domain, we focus on the strategic decision-making of technology entrepreneurs, and how academic research can be translated to society.
 The group investigates several research questions, for example:

 How do technology entrepreneurs find a technology-market fit?
 Why do some technology entrepreneurs manage to pivot while others don’t?